 Here’s a quick reference table that blends laundry routine with lifestyle.
 It helps you land on a practical number you’ll actually use.

-| 7 days | 10–12 | 14–18 | 16–20 |
+| Every 7 days | 10–12 | 14–18 | 16–20 |

-| 10 days | 12–14 | 16–20 | 18–22 |
+| Every 10 days | 12–14 | 16–20 | 18–22 |

-| 14 days | 14–16 | 18–24 | 20–25 |
+| Every 14 days | 14–16 | 18–24 | 20–25 |

-still, keep to the low end and choose quality cotton t-shirts if you’re chasing a swish minimalist look.
+Still, keep to the low end and choose quality cotton t-shirts if you’re chasing a swish minimalist look.
 If you prefer variety, accept a slightly higher count but cap each category.
 That balance keeps your closet calm.

 Minimalist vs variety: choosing your lane